-CERTAIN U.S. FEDERAL INCOME TAX CONSIDERATIONS
+CERTAIN MATERIAL U.S. FEDERAL INCOME TAX CONSIDERATIONS

-The following is a discussion of the material U.S. federal income tax consequences of the ownership of Units.
-This discussion does not describe all of the tax consequences that may be relevant to a beneficial owner of units in light of the beneficial owner's particular circumstances, including tax consequences applicable to beneficial owners subject to special rules, such as:
+The following is a discussion of certain material U.S. federal income tax consequences of the ownership of Units and applies solely to an investor that is a U.S. beneficial owner acquiring the Units for cash at original issue pursuant to the offering described in this Memorandum.
+This discussion does not describe all of the tax consequences that may be relevant to a beneficial owner of units in light of the beneficial owner's particular circumstances, including tax consequences applicable to beneficial owners subject to special rules, including, but not limited to:

-- financial institutions; - dealers in securities: - traders in securities or commodities that have elected to apply a mark-to-market method of tax accounting in respect thereof; - persons holding Units as part of a hedge, "straddle," integrated transaction or similar transaction; - persons holding Units acquired by them as part of a Unit purchase or redeeming Units in exchange for the underlying Bitcoins represented by the redeemed Units; U.S. Holders (as defined below) whose functional currency is not the U.S. dollar; - partnerships or other entities or arrangements classified as partnerships for U.S. federal income tax purposes; - real estate investment trusts; - regulated investment companies; and - tax-exempt entities, including individual retirement accounts.
+- financial institutions; - dealers in securities;

+- traders in securities or commodities that have elected to apply a mark-to-market method of tax accounting in respect thereof; - persons holding Units as part of a hedge, "straddle," integrated transaction or similar transaction; - persons holding Units acquired by them as part of a Unit purchase or redeeming Units in exchange for the underlying DOT represented by the redeemed Units; - U.S. Holders (as defined below) whose functional currency is not the U.S. dollar; - partnerships or other entities or arrangements classified as partnerships for U.S. federal income tax purposes; - S corporations; - persons receiving Units as compensation; - a "controlled foreign corporation" or a person who is treated as a "United States shareholder: thereof, a "passive foreign investment company" or a shareholder thereof, or a corporation that accumulates earnings to avoid U.S. federal income tax; - real estate investment trusts; - regulated investment companies; and - tax-exempt entities, including individual retirement accounts.

 This discussion applies only to Units that are held as capital assets and does not address alternative minimum tax consequences or consequences of the Medicare contribution tax on net investment income.
-This discussion addresses only the U.S. federal income tax law and does not address the non-income tax laws of the United States (such as federal gift or estate tax laws) or any other tax law such as non-U.S. or state tax laws.
+This discussion addresses only the U.S. federal income tax law and does not address the non-income tax laws of the United States (such as federal gift or estate tax laws) or any other tax law such as non-U.S. laws or state or local tax laws.